biocore/qiime/doc/scripts/make_3d_plots.rst

 **Bi-Plots:**

-If the user would like to see which taxa are more prevalent in different areas of the PCoA plot, they can generate Bi-Plots, by passing a principal coordinates file or folder "-i", a mapping file "-m", a summarized taxa file "-t" from `summarize_taxa.py <./summarize_taxa.html>`_, and the master principal coordinates file "--master_pcoa", as follows:
+If the user would like to see which taxa are more prevalent in different areas of the PCoA plot, they can generate Bi-Plots, by passing a principal coordinates file or folder "-i", a mapping file "-m", and a summarized taxa file "-t" from `summarize_taxa.py <./summarize_taxa.html>`_.
+Can be combined with jacknifed principal coordinates.

 ::

-	make_3d_plots.py -i jackknifed_pcoas/ -m Mapping_file.txt -t otu_table_level3.txt --master_pcoa=unweighted_unifrac_pc.txt
+	make_3d_plots.py -i pcoa.txt -m Mapping_file.txt -t otu_table_level3.txt